walder/Skynet-IADS/skynet-iads-source/README_source.md

 You do not have to use the contact provided in the function to evaluate the condition.
 You can make any assertion you want.

 Create a function that will evaluate if the constraint is satisfied.
-The function will have access to the [contact](#contact) the SAM site is evaluating.
+The function will have access to the [contact](#contact) the SAM site is evaluating:
 ```lua

 local function goLiveConstraint(contact)